Truck2290 is Now Accepting Form 2290 Filings For The 2022-23 Tax Period

 If your suspended vehicle exceeds the mileage limit, then you must file a Form 2290 amendment.
 As a vehicle owner, you will need to file a 2290 amendment form if a suspended vehicle crosses the mileage limit of 5,000 miles (for agricultural vehicles, the mileage limit is 7,500 miles).
 The mileage limit applies to the total mileage limit during a tax period and does not depend on the number of operators.

-You must file an IRS form 2290 amendment return by reporting the vehicle tax on page 2 based on the month the vehicle was first used during the period if this applies to you.
+You must file form 2290 amendment return by reporting the vehicle tax on page 2 based on the month the vehicle was first used during the period if this applies to you.
 Check the amended return box to proceed with the amendment process.

 Incorrect Vehicle Identification Number